asmusz-adobe/adobe-sign-csv2json-php/README.md

 }
 ```
 ### Response Example
 In the example below there are 2 signers, each of which has a row in the CSV response from Adobe Sign.
-There are 7 params that are defaults returnd on all agreements.
+There are 7 params that are defaults returnd on most agreements.
 There is an ordinal "id" corresponding to the row for each signer.
 *  completed
 *  email
 *  role